Village House with Pool and Walled Gardens in Peaceful Rural Surroundings

 Bathrooms: 2 Bathrooms

-- The house has two fitted kitchens - one downstairs for the summer and one on the top floor for when it's cooler.
+- Air Conditioning is not needed in this village house with thick walls however electric fans are provided in each bedroom should you need them.
+The house has two fitted kitchens - one downstairs for the summer and one on the top floor for when it's cooler.
 As a result it has two freezers, fridges, hobs, ovens, dishwashers and microwaves.
 Through the iron gate in the garden is a further orchard with a large summer house and a tree house.
 Small cars are much easier in narrow streets....moreless

 - DVD Player